 Early Life

-Spiro J. Latsis was born in Athens, Greece, on August 15, 1946, into a family with a history in shipping.
-His father, John S. Latsis, built the family fortune starting as a trader in 1938 and expanding into ship-owning by the 1960s.
-Spiro received his early education in Greece before moving to the United Kingdom to attend the London School of Economics (LSE).
+Spiro J. Latsis was born in Athens, Greece, in 1946, into a prominent Greek shipping family.
+His father, Yiannis Latsis, began building the family fortune in 1938 as a trader and later became a shipowner.
+Spiros received his early education in Greece before moving to the United Kingdom to attend the London School of Economics (LSE).
+He obtained a bachelor's degree in economics in 1968, a master's degree in logic and scientific method in 1970, and a PhD in philosophy in 1974, all from the LSE.

 Rise to Success

-Latsis joined the family business, initially in the banking sector.
-He became a director of some companies within the EFG Group, the family banking holding group, from 1989 and assumed the role of Chairman of the EFG Group in 1997.
-After his father's death in 2003, he took over the direction of the Latsis Group of companies.
+Latsis joined the family business early on, entering the banking arm.
+He became a director of several companies within the EFG Group, the family banking holding group.
+In 1997, he assumed the role of Chairman of the EFG Group.
+After the death of his father, John Latsis, in 2003, Spiro took over the direction of the Latsis Group of companies, overseeing the expansion of the family's business interests across shipping, real estate, oil, banking, and finance.

 Key Business Strategies